minerva-university/diet-management/README.md

 # Welcome to CS162 Final Project

 This is a Diet Managment web application that produce diet recommendations and weight tracking.
+Here is a demo of the app: https://www.loom.com/share/e2496cdb1e734657a7ca7c3e65dd9542

 ## Project's branches